eweik/edisonweik.github.io/_posts/2018-10-1-Reinforcement-Learning.md

 ---
 layout: post
-title: Recurrent Attention Models:
+title: Recurrent Attention Models
 data: 2018-12-01 12:00:00
 category:
-- reinforcement learning
-- computer vision
-- paper reproduction
 tags:
 ---

-A look at an applicaiton of reinforcement learning in computer vision!
+A look at an application of reinforcement learning in computer vision!

 ## Intro
 Hello world!
 Since I’m still a beginning blogger, I’m going to try something new for this post.
 Instead of introducing and explaining a topic, I’m going to talk about a research paper I recently read and whose results I tried to reproduce.
 Thank you for reading and I hope you find this as compelling as I do…